jebin24it-boop/Infotact_Travel_Hospitality_Analytics/README.md

 # 🙏 Acknowledgement

-We sincerely thank **Infotact Solutions** for providing the opportunity, guidance, and dataset to complete this project successfully.
+We sincerely thank **Infotact Solutions** for providing the opportunity, mentorship, and dataset that enabled us to complete this project successfully.
+We also appreciate the guidance provided throughout the internship, which helped us strengthen our practical knowledge of Data Analytics, Visualization, and Machine Learning.